Ioan Sabău: Dinamo București

 In his first season with The Red Dogs, the team reached the quarter-finals in the 1988–89 European Cup Winners' Cup where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
 In the following season, the club won The Double, as Lucescu gave him 24 league appearances in which he scored five goals, and also scored one goal in the 6–4 victory in the Cupa României final against Steaua.
-In the same season, Sabău played seven matches, scoring two goals against Panathinaikos in the 1989–90 European Cup Winners' Cup where Dinamo reached the semi-finals, being eliminated after 2–0 on aggregate by Anderlecht.
+In the same season, Sabău played seven matches and scored two goals against Panathinaikos in the 1989–90 European Cup Winners' Cup where Dinamo reached the semi-finals, being eliminated after a 2–0 aggregate loss to Anderlecht.

 Feyenoord

 After the 1989 Romanian Revolution, Sabău was signed by Dutch club Feyenoord which paid for his transfer over $1 million.
 He made his Eredivise debut on 1 September 1990 under coach Gunder Bengtsson in a 6–0 home win over MVV Maastricht in which he scored once.
 In his first season, he won the 1990–91 KNVB Cup, coach Wim Jansen using him the entire match in the 1–0 victory against BVV Den Bosch in the final.
 In the following season, he was teammates with compatriot Marian Damaschin.
 The club reached the 1991–92 European Cup Winners' Cup semi-finals, Sabău playing three matches in the campaign.
 Subsequently, he won another KNVB Cup, coach Jansen sending him in the 75th minute to replace Rob Witschge in the 3–0 win over Roda in the final.